dunzeng/dunzeng/README.md

 ### Hi there 👋

-- 🔭 I’m a PhD candidate in SMILELab, UESTC.
+I'm currently an AI researcher at OPPO Research Institute, studying data-centric techniques for LLMs.

+Some facts about me:
+- 🤔 I’m currently working on multi-modal LLMs for information retrieval, evaluating my theoretical works in real-world applications.
-- 🌱 I’m currently studying on Federated Learning and Distributed Learning.
+- 🌱 I’m interested in Federated Learning and Distributed Optimization Theory.
+- ⚡  I was a research intern in Pengcheng Lab, Tencent AI Lab, and Bytedance Data.
+- 🔭 I received my Ph.D. degree from UESTC in 2025 (advised by [Zenglin Xu](https://scholar.google.com/citations?user=gF0H9nEAAAAJ)) and bachelor degree from OUC in 2020.

 <!--
 **Zengdun-cs/Zengdun-cs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.